The Snow College Faculty Senate represents the faculty in the policy-making process

 - College Council Representative Selection: The College Council has tasked the Faculty

 Senate with selecting five voting members of the College Council.
-The Faculty Senate
+The Senate ensures

-President and the Faculty Association President shall serve as voting members of the
+Senate President and the Faculty Association President shall serve as voting members

-College Council.
-The Faculty Senate shall define the process and select three at-large
+of the College Council.
+The Faculty Senate shall define the process and select three

-College Council voting members from full-time Snow College faculty members on a rotating
+at-large College Council voting members from full-time Snow College faculty members

 - When the need for the formation of a new standing or ad hoc committee is recognized,